 Property and Social Housing

-Wesley also has a busy paperwork practice drafting court pleadings on behalf of Councils and Social Landlords.
-He also provides oral and written advice on complex possession issues and regularly contributes to Chambers’ blog on housing law updates.
+Wesley also has a busy paperwork practice: drafting court pleadings, providing oral and written advice and regularly contributes to Chambers’ blog on housing law updates and provides to Housing Officers and local authority lawyers on all aspects of possession claims.

 Civil injunctions & Committal Applications

-Wesley frequently represents Councils and Social Landlords at committal hearings from first appearance to contested breach trials.
-He had an in-depth understanding of the complex procedural requirements for committal proceedings and is an experienced trial advocate.
+Wesley frequently represents Local Authorities and Social Landlords at committal hearings from first appearance to contested trials.
+He has an in-depth understanding of the complex procedural requirements for committal proceedings and is an experienced trial advocate.

 Disrepair & Fitness for Human Habitation

-Wesley has a busy disrepair practice attending fast-track disrepair trials on behalf of Councils.
-This often involves issues of significant complexity including sustained water penetration with multiple expert reports, vulnerable tenants, and issues surrounding notice and access to undertake works.
+Wesley has a busy disrepair practice attending fast-track disrepair trials on behalf of Local Authorities and Social Landlords.
+This often involves complex repair issues, vulnerable tenants and issues surrounding lack of notice and access to undertake works.

-Wesley has a busy paperwork practice including drafting pleadings, advising on liability and quantum, and considering issues of legal costs including Part 36 Offers.
-He has also considered the interlinked obligations of the intermediate and superior landlord, and drafted Part 20 additional claims against Freeholders.
+Wesley has also considered the interlinked obligations of the intermediate and superior landlord, and drafted Part 20 additional claims against the superior landlords for failures to comply with their obligations where appropriate.

-Wesley provides training on behalf of Councils and Social Landlords on the law surrounding disrepair and fitness for human habitation claims.
+Wesley provides training on behalf of Local Authorities and Social Landlords on the law surrounding disrepair and fitness for human habitation claims and best practice.

-S v B – Successfully secured outright possession for the Council after a 1-day trial before a Circuit Judge, on the basis of the Defendant’s repeated anti-social and criminal behaviour.
+S v B –Successfully secured outright possession for the local authority after a 1-day trial before a Circuit Judge, on the basis of the Defendant’s repeated anti-social and criminal behaviour.

 W v H – Relief from sanctions obtained.
 Obtained relief from sanctions on behalf of the local authority and brought the claim back on track, after it had been struck out due to non-payment of court fees.